CptGhostRocky-Leon/Dynamic-Research-Slots-Reborn/README.md

 **Quick start for submods**: Copy `docs/submod_template.txt` to your submod at `common/scripted_effects/ZZ_your_submod_name.txt`, uncomment the hooks you need, and adjust values.

+**Example submods**: Complete, working example submods are available on **GitHub** in the `example_submods/` directory.
+These demonstrate common use cases (balance tweaks, custom facilities, factory modifiers) and serve as reference implementations for developers.
+The examples are not published on Steam Workshop - they are developer resources available only on GitHub.

+**Note on the hook system**: You may notice that the mod provides many empty hooks (8 total) that do nothing by default.
+This is **intentionally untypical** for HOI4 mods, which often prefer to overwrite entire files.
+However, this mod is built with a very modular architecture and places high value on compatibility.
+The empty hooks allow submods to extend functionality without conflicts, enabling multiple submods to work together seamlessly.
+This approach prioritizes compatibility and modularity over the more common "overwrite entire files" pattern in the HOI4 modding community.

 Key script files:

 - `common/scripted_effects/00_dr_mod_metadata.txt` – mod metadata (version, compatibility signals).